phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 Take PDFs of Fraktur novels through an OCR pipeline from PDF to cleaned OCR text.

-- Split PDFs into separate pages.
+- Split PDFs into separate pages and save each page as jpeg.
 - Perform OCR with tesseract.
 - Clean OCR from tesseract using regex/SymSpell/character n-gram embeddings?
+  - The cleaned output is to be tokenized and used as the token layer for all subsequent annotations.
+The original OCR text is to be aligned to this token layer for later reference.

 The different steps can be bypassed as per the choices in config.ini.